Myles Mace: Family

 Mace married Adelaide Rowley, daughter of Professor Frank B. Rowley, and had at least three children, sons Myles Jr., Nicky and Terry (Terrence).

 Retirement

 In retirement, Mace remained active despite becoming blind because of glaucoma.
 He acted as contributing editor of the Harvard Business Review from 1975 to 1978.
-He also continued to serve on several boards, wrote articles, and was consulted frequently by former students and colleagues.
+He also continued to serve on several boards, wrote articles, and was frequently consulted by former students and colleagues.
 In 1984, Mace received HBS’s highest honor, the Distinguished Service Award.

 He died in Massachusetts in 2000.